United places order for 200 Boeing planes, giving two troubled jets a vote of confidence - Local News 8

 Even beyond those problems, Boeing has been losing the competition with European rival Airbus on new orders, especially for single-aisle jets like the 737 Max.
 It has done better in competition for widebody plane orders, but has faced problems there as well, with delays for a new model of the 777, the 777X, and the halt in 787 deliveries.

 While neither United nor Boeing would reveal pricing details, the list price of the jets total more than $37 billion.
-Even with the deep discounts typical of such purchases, the order will likely amount of tens of billions in sales desperately needed by Boeing.
+Even with the deep discounts typical of such purchases, the order will likely amount to tens of billions of dollars in sales Boeing desperately needs.

 United said the firm orders for 100 twin-aisle 787 Dreamliners, along with an option to buy 100 more, will represent the largest widebody jet order on record by any US carrier.